hwms/django-front-edit/README.md

 ##Description

-A front end editing app for django.
+A front end editing app for Django.
 This app allows one to edit dynamic data on the front end of a website when logged in as a staff member.
 The app allows the editing of dynamic content within any element (See Example below).